-Concept WAS Question Problem debt response Subjective evaluation commitments and any interest payments a A heavy burden and somewhat of a burden of debt position Which one of the following statements best describes how well you are keeping up with bills and credit commitments?
+Concept WAS Question Problem debt response Subjective evaluation To what extent is keeping up with the repayment of your bills and credit commitments and any interest payments a financial burden to you?
+A heavy burden and somewhat of a burden of debt position Which one of the following statements best describes how well you are keeping up with bills and credit commitments?
 Falling behind with some of them and having real financial problems and have fallen behind with many of them

-2.2 PROTECT YOUR FAMILY
+2.2 PROTECT YOURSELF AND YOUR FAMILY

-The Protect Your Family section of the barometer assesses how well a household is prepared for the sudden and possibly long-term loss of earnings.
-A family can be protected from unexpected circumstances through insurance policies (life, critical illness, and income protection) and having a balanced split of income between earners within the household.
+The Protect yourself and your family section of the barometer assesses how well a household is prepared for the sudden and possibly long-term loss of earnings.
+A single person or a family can be protected from unexpected circumstances through insurance policies (life, critical illness, and income protection) and having a balanced split of income between earners within the household.